wikimatze/vimfiles/mappings.md

 - `"+p` ... paste from clipboard when being in normal mode
 - `"f3Y` ... yanking the next three lines in register f
 - `"fp` ... paste the contents of register f

+# Close
+- `:q` ... exit Vim and don't save changes
+- `:w!` ... overwrites existing file
+- `:q!` ... exit Vim
+- `:wq` ... exit Vim and save changes
+- `:x` ... save all changes and terminate Vim
+- `:qall` ... quite all windows and will ask for unmodified changes
+- `ZZ` ... shortcut for :wq
+- `ZQ` ... shortcut for :wq!

 # Folding